 Abstraction is a concept in object-oriented programming that refers to the ability to focus on essential features of an object while ignoring non-essential details.
 Abstraction allows us to model complex systems in a simpler way by identifying key attributes and behaviors that define an object's functionality and hiding the underlying implementation details from the user.

 In Python, abstraction is often achieved through the use of abstract classes and interfaces.
 It is possible to utilize abstract classes as templates for other classes even though they cannot be instantiated directly.
+Abstract classes define abstract methods, which are methods that have no implementation and must be implemented by concrete subclasses.
+Abstract classes can also define concrete methods that are inherited by their subclasses.

 Interfaces are similar to abstract classes but only define abstract methods and do not have any implementation.
 Interfaces are used to define a set of behaviors that must be implemented by any class that implements the interface.